techworkersco/twc-site-nl/content/resources/organize/index.en.md

 ### Step 2: Identify leaders

 Identify the people that others listen to.
 This could be for any reason at all – maybe they’re respected for their work, but maybe they’ve just got great memes in the company Slack.
 Whatever the reason, these are the people you want on board.
-If you can recruit them, they’ll recruit others.
+Recruit them (if you can), they’ll recruit others.

 ### Step 3: Talk with more coworkers